filiph/simple_preprocessor/README.md

 ## Warning

 This is _not_ a best practice.
-You're changing semantics of your program by a non-standard control structure that — worse still — lives in a _comment_.
+You're changing semantics of your program by a non-standard control mechanism that — worse still — lives in a _comment_.
 The only thing that kind of makes this almost okay is that the `#if` directive is so well recognized.